Constitution & by-laws

 ARTICLE 9 – OATH of OFFICE

-9.1 Before taking office as a Director of the SCEDT the member shall subscribe on oath in the following form: “I swear that I will faithfully and truly perform my duties as a Director of the Summerland Chamber of Economic Development and Tourism.
+9.1 Before taking office as a Director of the SCC the member shall subscribe on oath in the following form: “I swear that I will faithfully and truly perform my duties as a Director of the Summerland Chamber of Economic Development and Tourism.
 I so swear.”
 This oath shall be performed before the Mayor of Summerland or their official representative, or a Justice of the Peace.

 ARTICLE 10 – MEETINGS

-10.3 The Board of Directors shall meet from time to time as may be necessary to carry on the business of the SCEDT but not less than eight (8) times per year.
+10.3 The Board of Directors shall meet from time to time as may be necessary to carry on the business of the SCC but not less than eight (8) times per year.
 At least twenty four (24) hours notice of such meetings shall be given to all Directors.
 Non receipt of a notice by any Director shall not invalidate the proceedings of any Board of Directors.

 10.4 The Executive Committee shall meet from time to time as determined by the President.